L3Ms -- Lagrange Large Language Models: Optimization for LLMs

 \subsection{Alignment}

 This stage aligns the LLM to generate responses with preferential properties.
-A common setup is to learn preference reward functions that represent properties like helpfulness and harmlessness \citep{bai2022training}, followed by reinforcement learning to adapt the LLM to maximize said rewards.
-This is referred to as reinforcement learning from human feedback (RLHF; \citealp{knox2008tamer,griffith2013policy,christiano2017deep}).
+A common setup is to learn preference reward functions that represent properties such as helpfulness and harmlessness \citep{bai2022training}, followed by reinforcement learning to adapt the LLM to maximize the said rewards.
+This is called reinforcement learning from human feedback (RLHF; \citealp{knox2008tamer,griffith2013policy,christiano2017deep}).
 Note that the preference reward functions need not always be learned; they could also be engineered or rule-based, such as the length of the response.

-Given a single preference reward function $r ( \cdot )$, the alignment objective is given as follows:
+Given a single preference reward function $r ( \cdot )$, the alignment objective is given as:

 This maximizes the rewards for the LLM's responses to prompts sampled from the task distribution.
-To prevent over-optimization of the reward and avoid drastic deviation away from the SFT model, it is common practice to add a regularization penalty such as the KL divergence \citep{gao2023scaling}.
+To prevent over-optimization of the reward and avoid drastic deviation away from the SFT model, it is common practice to add a regularization penalty, such as the KL divergence \citep{gao2023scaling}.

 We are interested in $k \geq 1$ different preferential properties.
-In such a scenario, one could learn individual preference reward functions $r_{i}$'s and optimize the LLM to maximize their combination.
+In such a scenario, one could learn individual preference reward functions $r_{i} ( \cdot )$'s and optimize the LLM to maximize their combination.
 In particular, \citet{li2021deep,rame2023rewarded,wu2023finegrained,ji2023beavertails} use a linear combination of the rewards, substituting the single reward in \cref{eq:rlhf} with $\sum_{i = 1}^{k} \alpha_{i} r_{i} ( y | x )$, for some choice of $\alpha_{i} \geq 0$.
 Alternatively, one could learn a single reward function by choosing the data proportions of the different properties used to train it.
-For instance, \citet{bai2022training} use a 3:1 proportion of helpfulness to harmlessness data to train a single preference reward function.
-Note that the proportions can also be represented via weights $\alpha_{i} \geq 0$ with $\sum_{i = 1}^{k} \alpha_{i} = 1$.
+For example, \citet{bai2022training} use a 3:1 proportion of helpfulness to harmlessness data to train a single preference reward function.
+Note that the proportions can also be represented as weights $\alpha_{i} \geq 0$ with $\sum_{i = 1}^{k} \alpha_{i} = 1$.
 Therefore, the choice of $\alpha_{i}$'s, combined with the strength of the regularization penalty, together steer the alignment.
 They are chosen based on the good judgment of the practitioner in a somewhat heuristic manner.